IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 ### Example
+TBD - The map shows the location of the objected represented in the image, the Laocoön bronze by Giovanni Battista Foggini, on display at the Getty Center.
-TBD - The Manifest is of an image of the Laocöon bronze by Giovanni Battista Foggini, and the map shows the location of the Getty Center where it is currently displayed.
+The Manifest below is of an image of the Laocoön bronze by Giovanni Battista Foggini, and the map shows the location of the Getty Center where it is  displayed.
-The Manifest below contains one Canvas with a photograph painted onto it.
+The Manifest contains one Canvas with a photograph painted onto it.
 The `navPlace` property in the Manifest stores geographic information from the photograph. `navPlace` contains GeoJSON-LD, and a client can parse GeoJSON features from `navPlace`.
 These GeoJSON features are rendered as geometric shapes by a web-based map platform.
 Often, data from the resource such as an image URL, label or summary is connected with those shapes via [`properties`](https://tools.ietf.org/html/rfc7946#section-3.2) in GeoJSON.
 Web mapping platforms typically offer built in display functionality for metadata contained in `properties`.

 {% include manifest_links.html viewers="" manifest="manifest.json" %}